opencog/atomspace-dht/README.md

   code with zero modifications, and just act as a bridge between two backends.

-### Issues
+### Implementation Issues
-The following are serious issues, some of which are show-stoppers:
+The following is a list of coding issues affecting the current code-base.
+Some of these are show-stoppers.
+This is distinct from the architectural issues, given in the next section.

 * There are data loss issues that are almost surely due to the use of UDP as the underlying OpenDHT protocol.
 The problem with UDP is that